Organic cashmere: why is a kimono so expensive — and so precious?

 -

-which become 50 to 70 g after sorting and cleaning.
+which becomes 50 to 70 g after sorting and cleaning.

-To make a single kimono , you need the down from 2 to 3 goats .
+To make a single kimono, the down of 2 to 3 goats is needed.

 The price of cashmere therefore simply reflects what it is: